|

 She was appointed by Mayor Emanuel to the Chicago Area HIV Integrated Services Council (CAHISC) and by Mayor Lightfoot to the Chicago Syphilis Task Force.
 She is also a member of the State of Illinois HIV Integrated Planning Council, the Illinois PrEP Working Group, Chicago Department of Public Health Meningococcal Committee and Hepatitis A Response Team, Illinois Get to Zero Planning Council and Work Groups, Chicagoland Service Providers Council, and was a founding member of the Chicago Bisexual Health Task Force.
 Jill received her Master's degree from The Juilliard School in New York City.

-Carmen Corredor (she/her), Manager of HIV & STD HUB/Hotline Resources, EXT 493
+Jasmine Mikell (she/her), Manager of HIV & STD HUB/Hotline Resources, EXT 424

-Amparo Zavala (she/they), Rapid Resource Responder, EXT 405
+Amparo Zavala (she/her/they/them), Rapid Resource Responder, EXT 405

 Ofelia Carrillo (she/her), Health Educator, EXT 440